diamondrod/qrpc/docs/examples.md

 ## Enum Example

+*Notes:*
-*Note: You must define enum variables whose names are identical to the message type (case sensitive).*
+- *You must define enum variables whose names are identical to the message type (case sensitive).*
+- *default enum values are trimmed by underlying protobuf library at the stage of encoding.*

 ```q
 q)fruit: `unused`apple`banana`citrus`dragon_fruit